Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

 ### System Requirements
 * [Ubuntu 18.04.2 ("Bionic") Desktop CD](http://releases.ubuntu.com/18.04/ubuntu-18.04.2-desktop-amd64.iso) (*not* any server images)
-* A drive which presents 512B logical sectors.
-Installing on a drive which presents 4KiB logical sectors (a “4Kn” drive) should work with UEFI partitioning, but this has not been tested.
+* Installing on a drive which presents 4KiB logical sectors (a “4Kn” drive) only works with UEFI booting.
+This not unique to ZFS.
+[GRUB does not and will not work on 4Kn with legacy (BIOS) booting.](http://savannah.gnu.org/bugs/?46700)

 Computers that have less than 2 GiB of memory run ZFS slowly.
 4 GiB of memory is recommended for normal performance in basic workloads.
 If you wish to use deduplication, you will need [massive amounts of RAM](http://wiki.freebsd.org/ZFSTuningGuide#Deduplication).
 Enabling deduplication is a permanent change that cannot be easily reverted.